ITS@APS - Injector Test Stand at the Advanced Photon Source

 Capabilities

-Versatile beamline comprising quadrupole, dipole and alpha magnets and beam diagnostics (charge, beam size, energy)
+· Versatile beamline comprising quadrupole, dipole and alpha magnets and beam diagnostics (charge, beam distribution,…)

 train with period of 350 ps